Every day there are more and more AMAZING ebook success stories from independently published authors. We've all heard them:

 - To make the ebook even more practical and helpful, I'm adding a previously written article on brainstorming your non-fiction book using competitive titles, and creating a new piece on brainstorming your marketing and promotion plan that both fiction and non-fiction authors can use.

-- I'm also adding some in-book promotion for How to Write Fast, Right Now! a one-hour talk I gave that I sell as a downloadable audio on my website, as well as a page about the work I do as a writing and ebook coach.
+- I'm also adding some in-book promotion for How to Write Fast, Right Now! a one-hour talk I gave, as well as a page about the work I do as a writing and ebook coach.

 - Lastly, I'm editing my hour-long audio interview with literary agent Michael Larsen, and will include it with the ebook as a bonus.